-William Pratt's grandfather, Josiah Pratt, was the first of three generations of Pratts involved in tool manufacture.
-He was born in Mansfield, Massachusetts, on January 17, 1802.
-His father, a carpenter and farmer, moved the family to Buckland Center where Josiah became involved in making axes at a local blacksmith shop.
-Josiah liked the work, and at age twenty-one, in Stansted, Quebec, he assisted with the construction of the province's first trip hammer—a large, mechanized hammer commonly used in forging wrought iron and steel.
-He returned to the United States and eventually relocated to Charlemont, Massachusetts, where he set up shop in 1832 and was issued United States Letters Patent No. 6,989X for an axe-making machine.
-Using a trip hammer, he manufactured a variety of axes and edge tools, making scythe snaths as a side line.
-The substantial output pf his business was valued at $7,087 in 1832—a considerable sum for the time.
-Josiah Pratt stayed in Charlemont for eleven years before moving his operation to site with better water power in Shelburne Falls.
-Perhaps the most prominent of the Connecticut Valley's early axe makers, he was especially noted for the quality his cast steel products.
-He and his wife, the former Catherine Hall, were the parents of eight children.
-When Franklin J. Pratt, the first of their two sons, joined the family business, it was renamed Josiah Pratt & Son.
+Josiah returned to the United States afterward and began manufacturing axes, edge tools, and scythe snaths in Charlemont, Massachusetts.
+In April 1832, he patented an axe-making machine and began turning out axes and edge tools using a trip hammer.(2) It was a good year, one in which his business turned out products valued at $7,087, a considerable sum and a sign of a successful operation.
+Josiah stayed on in Charlemont for eleven years before moving his operation to a site with better water power in Shelburne Falls.
+The most prominent of the Connecticut Valley's early ax makers, he was especially noted for the quality of the cast steel used in his products.
+Josiah and his wife, the former Catherine Hall, parented eight children.
+When Franklin J. Pratt, the first of their two sons, joined the family business, his father changed its name to Josiah Pratt & Son.
 When the second, Francis R. Pratt, joined the business, it became Josiah Pratt & Sons.
-Josiah Pratt retired from the tool business 1865 and died in 1887.(2)
+Josiah Pratt retired from the tool business 1865 and died in 1887.(3)

 Born in Shelburne Falls, Massachusetts, on August 13, 1867, William M. Pratt graduated at age sixteen from the Arms Academy, the local secondary school.
 He moved to Pukwana, a small town in central South Dakota in 1884 and worked there as editor and publisher of the Pukwana Press and as cashier for the Bank of Pukwana.
 The following year, he accepted a cashier position at the Case & Whitbeck Bank in the nearby town of Kimball.
 Life on the prairie must not have been to the young man’s liking for he returned to Shelburne Falls in 1890 to become secretary of the H. H. Mayhew Company, the hardware manufacturer where his father served as manager and plant superintendent.
 William Pratt did not stay with Mayhew long.
 He moved to Greenfield in 1892 to become a sales representative for the Wells Bros.
 Company, a tool producer that would eventually become Greenfield Tap & Die.
 In 1895, William Pratt purchased a fifty percent stake in the Goodell Brothers Company, a Greenfield manufacturer of carpenters' and mechanics' tools run by Dexter W. and Henry E. Goodell.
 With the purchase, Pratt became treasurer and manager of the operation.
 In 1898, he purchased a controlling interest in the business, and in February 1899, the company's board of directors voted to rename it the Goodell-Pratt Company.